TaiBON/dwc_assistant/README.md

-# dwc_assistant
+# dwc_helper
-GBIF Darwin Core Assistant
+GBIF Darwin Core Helper

+dwc_helper can help you to modify data to meet Darwin Core data standards.